Ultra Announced as Second IEO on Tokinex

-TORTOLA, British Virgin Islands, June 27, 2019 /PRNewswire/ -- Bitfinex have today announced Ultra as the second initial exchange offering (IEO) to be conducted on Bitfinex and Ethfinex's joint token sale platform, Tokinex.
+BRITISH VIRGIN ISLANDS / ACCESSWIRE / June 27, 2019 / Bitfinex have today announced Ultra as the second initial exchange offering (IEO) to be conducted on Bitfinex and Ethfinex's joint token sale platform, Tokinex.

 For developers, Ultra enables greater control of communities, unlocks transparent new revenue streams including advertising, and instantaneous processing of nano-payments, amongst many other benefits.
 The benefits extend to gamers too, with immediate play, access to exclusive content, and the ability to earn UOS coins.